 Photos of Keno

-Images from the backcountry, by Wayne Roberts.
+Images from the backcountry, by the late Wayne Roberts.

 Geordie Dobson, King of 'The Hill'